Wynyard School

 Cherbourg School

 In January 1911, Clive goes to Cherbourg House Preparatory School in Malvern, England.
 His father believes that the air and water of Malvern shall aid in Clive’s recovery from the illness that forced him to leave Campbell College.
 In addition to being a good school, Cherbourg is located a short distance from Malvern College, where Warren is in attendance.
 At Cherbourg, Clive develops intellectually.
 He gets a good grounding in Latin and English, studies the classical authors, and begins writing stories and essays on a wide variety of subjects.
 He also rejects Christianity because he feels his prayers are not being heard.
 During his time at Cherbourg, Clive discovers the music of Richard Wagner (1813–1883) and Norse mythology, which match his world of imagination and longing for Joy.
-Clive leaves Cherbourg in July 1913 having successfully passed the Malvern College entrance exam.
+Clive leaves Cherbourg in July 1913 after passing the Malvern College entrance exam.

 Malvern College

 From September 1913 to July 1914, Clive attends Malvern College, a university preparation school.
-He likes the school library, with a wide range of books, and the lessons of his form master Harry Wakelyn Smith (1860-1919), who teaches him English and Latin.
+He likes the school library, with a wide range of books, and the lessons of his form master, Harry Wakelyn Smith (1860-1919), who teaches him English and Latin.
 Disliking the rest, Clive begs his father to take him out of the school.
 Eventually, Father Albert caves into Clive’s complaints and withdraws him from Malvern.
-He sends him to his old headmaster from Lurgan College, William Kirkpatrick (1848–1921), in Great Bookham, to be tutored in preparation for the university.
+He sends him to his old headmaster from Lurgan College, William Kirkpatrick (1848–1921), in Great Bookham to be tutored in preparation for the university.

 Kirkpatrick